-She has been guest researcher at several British universities such as the University of the West of England, the University of Edinburgh or the University of York, and participated in several funded research projects, the last of them titled 'Embodied encounters and alternative knowledges: inhabiting and creating transnational cities'.
-She has been granted two six-year research periods and has been a member of the Board of Referees of the specialised journals Atlantis and Oceánide, both in SCOPUS.
-She is currently Copy Editor of Atlantis, indexed in JCR or MLA, among other databases.
+She has been guest researcher at several British universities such as the University of the West of England, the University of Edinburgh or the University of York, and participated in several funded research projects, the current one with the title 'Cosmopolitan Strangers: Alternative Worlds in Contemporary Literatures'.
+She has been granted two six-year research periods and has been a member of the Board of Referees of the specialised journals Atlantis and Oceánide, both included in SCOPUS.
+She is currently copyeditor of Atlantis, indexed in JCR and MLA, among other databases.
 Since 2008 she has been co-director of the English Studies series at Edicions UIB.